 ARE THERE ANY SIDE EFFECTS WITH FINASTERIDE?

-Occasionally, men taking finasteride experience changes in their sexual function.
+1-2 % of men taking finasteride report changes in their sexual function.
 This includes symptoms such as erectile dysfunction, decreased libido and ejaculatory dysfunction.
 Stopping treatment usually leads to the resolution of these symptoms in over 99% of patients.

 A complete list of side effects is available in the Patient Information Leaflet enclosed with your medication, which you should always read before taking it for the first time.
-We also cover this further in our article - Finasteride.
+We also cover this further in our article - A Guide to Finasteride.

-Costs: If you opt for the brand Propecia, this can be £45+ per month with generic Finasteride starting at £20+.
+Costs: If you opt for the brand Propecia this can be £45+ per month, with generic Finasteride starting at £15+

 While there are several medications produced by the pharmaceutical industry to manage hair loss, effectiveness between individuals varies.
-Minoxidil and Finasteride are one of the few clinically-tested and MHRA approved treatments and have been consistently used as effective hair loss medications for decades.
-They are widely prescribed by medical professionals globally and considered as the first-line treatments to stop further hair loss.
+Minoxidil and Finasteride are the only UK licensed MHRA approved treatments and have been used as hair loss treatments for a number of years.
+They are widely prescribed by medical professionals globally and considered as the first-line treatments to manage hair loss.

-Why not find our more about your first stage treatment options by reading the following guides;
+Why not find out more about your first stage treatment options by reading the following guides;

 While our aim is to provide you with uptodate and relevant information, drugs affect each person differently.
 As such we can not guarantee that this information includes all possible side effects and this information is not a substitute for medical advice.
 Always discuss treatment options and possible side effects with a healthcare professional who knows your specific medical history.